Overview

 Note

-use() declarations don't have an effect if they are used in normal functions.
-There is no harm in adding them to a stationary function that might be transferred at some point.
+use() declarations don't have any effect when used in normal functions.
+There is no harm in adding them to a stationary function that may be transferred at some point.

 Restorable contexts (eternal modules)

-Modules with the file extension .eternal.ts, .eternal.tsx, or .eternal.js keep a persistent context across restarts of an endpoint.
+Modules with the file extension .eternal.ts, .eternal.tsx, or .eternal.js maintain a persistent context across endpoint restarts.

 The state of the module is stored as DATEX and recreated when the endpoint is restarted.

-Eternal modules can be used as a persistent storage without any additional overhead that comes with File I/O or Database mappings - everything is just normal typescript code.
+Eternal modules can be used as a persistent storage without the overhead of file I/O or database mappings - everything is just normal typescript code.

-Eternal modules can be used like an other module, exported values can be imported, updated and functions can be called.
+Eternal modules can be used like any other module, exported values can be imported and updated, and functions can be called.

 The only thing to keep in mind when using eternal modules is that functions must always include use() declarations to restore the original context.